-I’ve heard there is an election somewhere today, but it’s probably not important.
+I’ve heard there is an election somewhere today, but it doesn’t sound all that important.
 What is important is that the state of New Mexico recently released a report on the “Cost Effectiveness and Operations of the New Mexico Rail Runner Express.”
-The most positive finding in the report is that, since hardly anyone was riding the train before the pandemic, the loss of ridership during the pandemic had little impact on the rail lines finances.
+The most positive finding in the report is that, since hardly anyone was riding the train before the pandemic, the loss of ridership during the pandemic had little impact on the rail line’s finances.
 Taxpayers provided nearly all of the line’s financial support before the pandemic, and they continue to do so today.
 The report calls this “financially healthy,” and I suppose it is in the sense that bank robbers are financially healthy until they get caught.

 Click image to download an 888-KB pdf of this report.